A really simple homemade vegan ‘fish’ sauce perfect to be used for noodle stir-fries, curries, and more!

 Instructions

-- Leave the sauce to cool before storing in an airtight container.
+• Leave the sauce to cool before storing in an airtight container.
 Keep the sauce in the refrigerator until ready to use.
-The flavours will get stronger as it sits.
+The flavors will get stronger as it sits.
 This sauce is good for up to 2 to 3 weeks.

 Thanks so much for this recipe!
 Made it yesterday and it was surprisingly simple & such a wonderful substitute for fish sauce!
 All your recipes are awesome…keep them coming please!